 Annually, this can amount to many microns that can reduce the efficiency, albeit not to any great degree.
 However, over the lifetime of the panels or tariff scheme, this can amount to a considerable level of performance and thus financial reward, depending on the amount of dirt accumulated.

-Going back to the cleaned car analogy, you'll know that cars that are not looked after, quickly loose their shine and so the aesthetic aspect towards cleaning your solar panels may be important for you too.
+Going back to the cleaned car analogy, you'll know that cars that are not looked after, quickly lose their shine and so the aesthetic aspect towards cleaning your solar panels may be important for you too.

 With over a decade of experience within the solar industry, I can recommend cleaning your personal or 'rent-a-roof' panels to keep their longevity and lifetime performance to its maximum level.
-This is because long after the feed-in tariff lifespan of twenty or twenty five years (depending on which tariff rate you or your rent-a-roof company signed up too), it's not commonly known that photovoltaics can perform up to forty years if looked after properly.
+This is because long after the feed-in tariff lifespan of twenty or twenty-five years (depending on which tariff rate you or your rent-a-roof company signed up too), it's not commonly known that photovoltaics can perform up to forty years if looked after properly.

 It was for this reason alone that ensuring your panels are looked after becomes important.

 I know with my window cleaner experience that it's important to keep your white UPVC plastic clean to prevent dirt being ingrained into the plastic as a result of variable extremes of sunlight and temperature exposure.